Arts, Health and Wellbeing: A Theoretical Inquiry for Practicenow available from Cambridge Scholars Publishing

-Cambridge Scholars Publishing is pleased to announce the publication of Depicting Dante in Anglo-Italian Literary and Visual Arts: Allegory, Authority and Authenticity by Christoph Lehner.
+Cambridge Scholars Publishing is pleased to announce the publication of Mental Illnesses in Symbolism, edited by Rosina Neginsky.